-When you plan to undertake a home remodeling project, there are numerous considerations and concerns on your mind.
+When you plan to undertake a home remodeling project, there are numerous considerations and concerns on your mind, especially when you’re remodeling your kitchen & bathroom in Monmouth County NJ.
 This is especially true when it involves kitchen design or bathroom design.
 The kitchen and bathroom have additional complexities beyond a bedroom or living room such as plumbing pipes and fixtures as well as a bathtub and shower in the one room and appliances in the other.

 At Kitchen Krafter, we help homeowners such as yourself separate real design considerations from some of the myths floating around on the internet about this subject.
 Based in Monmouth County, NJ, we have served people in the Jersey Shore area who have done a home remodel, and we want to dispel a few of these myths.

 Myth #1: How it Looks Is More Important Than Functionality